Magnificent Acadia and Bar Harbor: Hikes and Lobsters

 Main Street Maine

-Feeling recharged post our late lunch, we decided to walk down the Main Street looking for a good cup of coffee.
-As we walked past Rupununi, which is an American Bar and Grill offering al fresco dining, I could hear a melodious voice floating across the busy street.
+Feeling recharged post our late lunch, we decided to walk down Main Street looking for a good cup of coffee.
+There is no shortage of great coffee in this little tourist village.

-Turning into the lane, we saw a band of three playing live Jazz.
+Turning into the lane, we saw a band of three playing live jazz near Bar Harbor Beerworks.
 Spotting a brief break in between numbers, with the applause refusing to die down, I walked up to the pretty lady in a flowing skirt and asked her if it would be okay to mention her in my travelogues.

 She introduced herself as Juliane Gardner and her band as “Shades of Blue.”
 Her usual band members Chris Poulin and Ezra Rugg were not playing with her that particular day.
 Nevertheless, she was kicking up a storm with Lincoln Blake at the piano and Dan Clarke at the guitar.